Tennessee Volunteers: Rugby

 Founded in 1970, the Tennessee rugby team plays in the Southeastern Collegiate Rugby Conference.
 Tennessee has been led since 2011 by head coach Marty Bradley.

 In the 2011–12 season, Tennessee compiled a 6–0 regular season conference record, defeated Florida in the championship match to win the Southeast Conference title, and defeated Maryland and Florida State to advance to the program's first ever semifinal appearance in the USA Rugby National Championship playoffs.
 In 2013, Tennessee went 6–0 in conference play, defeated South Carolina in the Conference championship match, before losing to Central Florida in the round of 16 playoffs.

 In 2015, Tennessee rode an undefeated record and #1 seed into the conference semifinals, where they defeated Florida 30–13 to advance to the conference championship on Nov 21 at the ACRC Bowl Series in Charlotte.
 In the final, Tennessee came from behind to defeat South Carolina 23–22 for the SCRC championship.
 Marty Bradley was named 2015 SCRC Coach of the Year.

 Tennessee rugby has also been successful in rugby sevens.
 Tennessee finished sixth at the 2010 Collegiate Rugby Championship, the highest profile college rugby tournament in the US broadcast live on NBC.
 Tennessee won the Southeastern Collegiate Rugby Sevens Championship in 2010 and 2011.

+In 2021, the Men's XV team won its record 5th SCRC championship with defeating Clemson, 26-17.
+They'd go on to win the College Rugby Association of America (CRAA) Division 1-AA National Championship with a 36-31 victory over Bowling Green.
+The program's first ever perfect season saw the Vols finished 11-0 and outscored its opponents, 373-127.

 Lacrosse

 Lacrosse was introduced on the campus of the University of Tennessee in 1974.
-The UT Men’s Lacrosse team has had many successful years since the introduction of the sport.
-The Tennessee Men’s lacrosse team are members of the MCLA (Men’s Collegiate Lacrosse Association), which is a national organization of non-NCAA, college lacrosse teams.
+The UT Men's Lacrosse team has had many successful years since the introduction of the sport.
+The Tennessee Men's lacrosse team are members of the MCLA (Men's Collegiate Lacrosse Association), which is a national organization of non-NCAA, college lacrosse teams.
 Tennessee plays in the Atlantic Lacrosse Conference (ALC), which include schools like Clemson, NC State, Liberty, Virginia Tech, West Virginia, and Pittsburgh.
 The team travels and plays universities from other conferences as well.
 University of Tennessee lacrosse has won four SELC Championships and made three appearances in the national tournament since 1993.